kuzzleio/kuzzle/doc/2/api/controllers/security/upsert-user/index.md

   - `profileIds`: an array of security profiles attributed to the user
   - any other property: optional additional user information
 - `credentials`: describe how the new user can be authenticated.
 This object contains any number of properties, named after the target authentication strategy to use.
 Each one of these properties are objects containing the credentials information, corresponding to that authentication strategy.
 If left empty, the new user is created but cannot be authenticated.
-- `default`: (optional) fields to add to the document if it gets created
+- `default`: (optional) fields to add to the user if it gets created

 ---